CyberZHG/CLRS/Chapter_26_Maximum_Flow/exercises_26.2.md

 > Suppose that we redefine the residual network to disallow edges into $$s$$.
 Argue that the procedure FORD-FULKERSON still correctly computes a maximum flow.

+Correct.

 ### 26.2-9

 > Suppose that both $$f$$ and $$f'$$ are flows in a network $$G$$ and we compute flow $$f \uparrow f'$$.
 Does the augmented flow satisfy the flow conservation property?
 Does it satisfy the capacity constraint?

+It satisfies the flow conservation property and doesn't satisfy the capacity constraint.

 ### 26.2-10

 > Show how to find a maximum flow in a network $$G = (V, E)$$ by a sequence of at most $$|E|$$ augmenting paths.
 (Hint: Determine the paths after finding the maximum flow.)

+Find the minimum cut.

 ### 26.2-11